Is a Correction Looming Ahead for Rocket Companies Inc. (RKT)

-Rocket Companies Inc. (NYSE:RKT) went down by -1.13% from its latest closing price compared to the recent 1-year high of $41.10.
-The company’s stock price has collected -2.01% of loss in the last five trading sessions.
-Press Release reported on 09/09/21 that Rocket Companies to Participate in Barclays Global Financial Services Conference
+Rocket Companies Inc. (NYSE:RKT) went up by 0.79% from its latest closing price compared to the recent 1-year high of $41.10.
+The company’s stock price has collected -0.48% of loss in the last five trading sessions.
+Press Release reported on 09/21/21 that Rocket Companies Announces Upsizing and Pricing of Senior Notes due 2026 and Senior Notes due 2033

 Is It Worth Investing in Rocket Companies Inc. (NYSE :RKT) Right Now?